-Over the next two years Riley cobbled together more than $76 million dollars in public and private financing to restore the historic structure, including grants, loans, and tax credits from city, county, and state governments and private investors.
+Over the next two years, Riley cobbled together more than $76 million dollars in public and private financing to restore the historic structure, including grants, loans, and tax credits from the city, county, and state governments and private investors.

 Add to that the challenge of undertaking a restoration that balances historical authenticity with the needs of a modern luxury hotel, and you get an idea of the scope of the project.